St Patrick's College, Ballarat: History

+Curriculum

+St Patrick's College offers its senior students the Victorian Certificate of Education (VCE).

 Student abuse scandals

 Between 1953 and 1983 a number of students who attended St Patrick's College made allegations that they were sexually assaulted.
 Some of these cases were litigated and the offenders found guilty.
 A Christian Brother who lived at St Patrick's College in the early 1970s was subsequently convicted of child sexual offences related to activities at a branch school.

 In May 2015 the Royal Commission into Institutional Responses to Child Sexual Abuse, a royal commission of inquiry initiated in 2013 by the Australian government and supported by all of its state governments, began an investigation into the response of Australian institutions, including the Catholic Church, to the impact of child sexual abuse on survivors, their families and their communities.

 The royal commission's final report about Catholic Church authorities in Ballarat was released on 6 December.
 The commission found that:

-"Many children, mainly boys, said they were sexually abused at St Alipius and/or St Patrick’s College."
+"Many children, mainly boys, said they were sexually abused at St Alipius and/or St Patrick's College."
 Most allegations at St Patrick's College related to Ted Dowlan who taught there from 1973 to 1975.